How to Become a Pilates Instructor: Your Guide to Getting Started

 Self-Assessment Questions

-Are they ready to learn more about anatomy and teaching methods?
+Am I willing to keep learning about anatomy and teaching methods?

 Choosing a Certification Program